web3infra-foundation/libp2p-rs/README.md

 ![Continuous integration](https://github.com/netwarps/libp2p-rs/workflows/Continuous%20integration/badge.svg?branch=master)

 This repository is an alternative implementation in `Rust` of the [libp2p](https://libp2p.io) spec.
-Not like `rust-libp2p`, `libp2p-rs` is written with async/await syntax, and driven by async-std.
+Not like `rust-libp2p`, `libp2p-rs` is written with async/await syntax, and driven by async runtime.
 Even though, many codes are borrowed from `rust-libp2p` and some from `go-libp2p`.
 We are trying to keep compatible with the two implementations, but it is unfortunately not guaranteed.

 ## Documentations